French Imperial Army (1804–1815): Horse artillery

 The cavalry were supported by the fast-moving, fast-firing light guns of the horse artillery.
 This arm was a hybrid of cavalry and artillery with their crews riding either on the horses or on the carriages into battle.
 Because they operated much closer to the front lines, the officers and crews were better armed and trained for close-quarters combat, mounted or dismounted much as were the dragoons.
 Once in position, they were trained to quickly dismount, unlimber (deploy), and sight their guns, then fire rapid barrages at the enemy.
 They could then quickly limber (undeploy) the guns, remount, and move on to a new position.
 To accomplish this, they had to be the best trained and most elite of all artillerymen.
 The horse batteries of the Imperial Guard could go from riding at full gallop to firing their first shot in just under a minute.
-After witnessing such a performance, an astounded Duke of Wellington remarked, "They move their cannon as if it were a pistol!"

 There were 6 administrative regiments of horse artillery plus one in the Guard.
 In addition to the batteries assigned to the cavalry units, Napoleon would also assign at least one battery to each infantry corps or, if available, to each division.
 Their abilities came at a price, however, as horse batteries were very expensive to raise and maintain.
 Consequently, they were far fewer in number than their foot counterparts, typically constituting only one-fifth of the artillery's strength.
-It was a boastful joke among their ranks that the emperor knew every horse gunner by name.
-Besides better training, horses, weapons, and equipment, they used far more ammunition.
-Horse batteries were given twice the ammo ration of the foot, three times that of the Guard.

-Below is an abbreviated list of regiments (again, there were really only administrative units):
+Each regiment was equippted with twenty-four 4pdr and 12 howitzers.
+With the creation of the Guard Foot Artillery in 1808 the regiments of the Horse Artillery were reduced to 2 squadrons with two companies each.